CosmWasm/docs-deprecated/docs/05-actor-model/01-idea.md

 ## The Action {#action}

-Actors are the model entities, but to properly communicate with them, we need some kind of protocol to communicate with them.
+Actors are the model entities, but to properly communicate with them, we need some kind of protocol.
 Every actor is capable of performing several actions.
 In my previous KFC example, the only action seller can do is "Charge payment and create order".
 However, it is not always the case -